Best Cloud Storage Services: | |

 While we haven’t reviewed every cloud storage service that claims to be secure (there are dozens), we have done deep dives into the leading services.
 All technical considerations aside, you want a secure service that has the corporate backing and resources to be around for a while.
 So we ruled out most of the more obscure services for now.
 If any of them gain a critical mass, we’ll check ’em out in the future.

-For 2022, here are our recommended secure cloud storage services that can protect your privacy in the current privacy-hostile environment.
+Here are this year’s recommended secure cloud storage services that can protect your privacy in the current privacy-hostile environment.
 You’ll find a short summary of each service below, along with links to our in-depth reviews of them.

 1. NordLocker – Versatile encryption and cloud storage system